Middle-aged women are forgotten about by retailers. I offer help with clothing choices, skincare, and healthy eating for the mature woman.

 - Teardrop: If your surgery did remove surrounding tissue from under the arm and near the collarbone, the teardrop shape is likely to suit you.
 Most manufacturers offer optional extensions which can be adjusted to get the perfect fit.

-It's important to remember, no woman has symmetrical breasts whether they have had surgery or not.
+It's important to remember that no woman has symmetrical breasts, whether they have had surgery or not.

 Check with your doctor to see when you can safely return to the pool.